Best Cherry Cheesecake

 - Blend in the sour cream and vanilla extract until smooth.

-- Pour the batter over the crust and bake at 325F for about an hour or until almost set.
+- Pour the batter over the crust and bake at 325F for about an hour or until an inch around the edge is set.
 Let cool in the oven with the door ajar for 1 hour and bring to room temperature on the counter.
 Then refrigerate for a minimum of 4 hours.

 How to make cherry topping for cheesecake: